-(3) describe how the CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and (4) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the length of time individuals and families remain homeless. (limit 2,000 characters)
+(3) describe how the CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and

+(4) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the length of time individuals and families remain homeless. (limit 2,000 characters)

 The HDX Competition report metrics 1.1 and 1.2 reveal an average length of time Homeless for persons in emergency shelter, safe haven, and transitional housing at 146 nights with a corresponding median term of 79 nights.
 When persons entering permanent housing are added and the average Length of Time homeless prior to move the average and median terms of homelessness is examined, the number of nights jumps to 547 and 275 nights respectively.
 This data reflects the challenges in access to permanent affordable and permanent supportive housing in the San Diego region.
 HMIS is foundational to monitoring returns to homelessness (RTH).
 A newly launched Systems Framework reporting tool is able to publicly report RTH from each system component monthly.
-HDX Metric 2, shows total return to homelessness at 7%.
+HDX Metric 2, shows return to homelessness for all household types of 14% at 6 months, an additional 6% at one year with a two year total at 27%.
 Data reveal variances in RTH at 'critical times' and pathways.
 By-Name-Lists CES case conferencing identify those with high recidivism.
 Strategies include: 1) Expanded RRH and navigator support quickly move persons into housing; 2) Tracking and data analysis of RRH and TH practices and linked outcomes; 3) Consulting the PSH Learning Collaboratives that regularly reviews data and best practices; 4) Subregional assessment of housing capacity vs. need determined by PITC and funding allocation; 5) HMIS dashboard reports identify and track population trends; 6) Ongoing landlord outreach, education, and special incentives from PHAs and a help-line to reduce barriers and eviction.
 RTFH HMIS-CES Subpopulations Committee oversee progress on this measure.

 3A-3.
 Successful Permanent Housing Placement and Retention as Reported in HDX.
+Applicants must:

-Applicants must: (1) provide the percentage of individuals and persons in families in emergency shelter, safe havens, transitional housing, and rapid rehousing that exit to permanent housing destinations; and
+(1) provide the percentage of individuals and persons in families in emergency shelter, safe havens, transitional housing, and rapid rehousing that exit to permanent housing destinations; and